aj-sarama/nvim/README.md

 ```
 *note that the nvim-treesitter documentation recommends not removing the first 5 parsers listed*
 <br>
-The parsers will be installed inside `/.config/nvim/parsers`.
+The treesitter parsers will be installed inside `/.config/nvim/parsers`.
 <br>

 #### Changing highlight groups:

-Examples for changing highlight groups for treesitter nodes are in `change_highlight_groups()`.
+Examples for changing highlight groups for treesitter nodes are in */lua/plugin/nvim-treesitter.lua* `change_highlight_groups()`.

 #### Treesitter playground:

 *NOTE: treesitter playground is installed but typically disabled in my config.
-Edit to the treesitter playground config to enable it.*
+Edit the treesitter playground config to enable it.*
 <br>
 Treesitter playground can assist with identifying the highlight groups for making changes.
 Use the command `:TSHighlightCapturesUnderCursor`
 to get highlight information on a given node.
-This can be helpful for changing highlight groups.
+This can be helpful for identifying highlight groups so they can be changed in the
+previously mentioned function.

 ### Treesitter text objects

-Text objects further enhance the functionality of treesitter.

 #### Selection:

 Use the following mappings in visual mode:
 - `<leader>sf` to select the entire function the cursor-targeted node is currently in (query on the tag `@function.outer`)
 - `<leader>sF` to select the inside of the function the cursor-targeted node is currently in (query on the tag `@function.inner`)
-- `<leader>so` to select the entire comment

 More text object queries can be found in the [official documentation](https://github.com/nvim-treesitter/nvim-treesitter-textobjects#text-objects-select).